1. How does the recalibration of my filters work?

 3. How long can a calibration standard be used for in total?

 Depending on the conditions in which they are used and stored, as well as how they are maintained, filters usually last for many years.
-We recommend having filters regularly recertified so that any signs of deterioration can be recognized at an early stage.
+We recommend having filters regularly recalibrated so that any signs of deterioration can be recognized at an early stage.

-4. How often should filters be recertified?
+4. How often should filters be recalibrated?

-Certified reference materials should be recertified at regular intervals to check that the values stated on the calibration certificate are still valid.
+Certified reference materials should be recalibrated at regular intervals to check that the values stated on the calibration certificate are still valid.
 It is up to the user to decide on the regularity of these intervals, which should take into account the use, storage and usage conditions of the filter in the laboratory.

 Further information can be found in chapter 5 in the product catalog "Certified Reference Materials for UV / Vis Spectroscopy".